sonupanchal0606/petshop-smart-contract-/README.md

+follow this to unbox react box https://www.trufflesuite.com/boxes/react to skip the role of metamask , you can copy the url and paste in new incognito tab

-follow this to unbox react box https://www.trufflesuite.com/boxes/react truffle networks : will give the contract address which have deployed to our networks truffle develop : provides as local blockchain for the development and testing purpose truffle deploy/truffle migrate/truffle deploy --reset :
+truffle networks : will give the contract address which have deployed to our networks truffle develop : provides as local blockchain for the development and testing purpose truffle deploy/truffle migrate/truffle deploy --reset :